 For both annuities and charitable remainder annuity trusts, corresponding liabilities are included in the accompanying statements of financial position.
 Annually, management undertakes a revaluation of the actuarially determined liability of the annuities.
-The revaluation resulted in a decrease in annuities payable of \$22,214 for fiscal year 2022 and a decrease of \$73,621 for fiscal year 2021.
-There were no new annuity gifts for 2022 or 2021.
+The revaluation resulted in a decrease in annuities payable of \$20,166 for fiscal year 2023 and a decrease of \$22,214 for fiscal year 2022.
+There was one new annuity gift in fiscal year 2023.
+There were no new annuity gifts for 2022.